Joachim Löw: Euro 2016

 Germany started Euro 2016 qualifying with a 2–1 win against Scotland.
 Then Germany lost to Poland, 2–0.
 Germany had 28 shots in the match and the result put them in fourth place.
 Germany tied the Republic of Ireland 1–1 on 14 October 2014; John O'Shea had scored the equalizer for Ireland in the fourth minute of stoppage time.
 In the following month, meanwhile, Germany defeated Gibraltar 4–0.
 On 13 March 2015, Löw signed a contract extension until 2018.
 On 29 March 2015, Germany defeated Georgia 2–0, Germany remained in second place. and on 10 June, in a friendly match, Germany lost 2–1 to the United States.
 This was the first victory for the U.S. in Germany.
 Germany defeated Gibraltar 7–0 on 13 June 2015 and Poland 3–1 on 4 September 2015.
 Three days later, Germany again defeated Scotland, but on 8 October 2015, Ireland would defeat Germany 1–0.
 Germany finished off qualifying with a 2–1 win against Georgia.

 In the lead up to the final tournament, Germany faced France, England, Italy Slovakia, and Hungary.
 France defeated Germany 2–0 on 13 November 2015, England defeated Germany 3–2 on 26 March 2016 and three days later, Germany would defeat Italy 4–1, marking the first time since 1995 that Germany had defeated Italy.
 Slovakia defeated Germany 3–1 on 31 May 2016.
 In their final match before the start of the tournament, Germany defeated Hungary 2–0.

 In the tournament proper, Germany were grouped into Group C alongside Ukraine, Poland and Northern Ireland.
 Germany defeated Ukraine (2–0) and Northern Ireland (1–0), while it tied Poland (0–0).
 Finishing level on seven points with Poland but with a superior goal differential, Germany qualified for the round of 16 as Group C winners.
 At this stage they would defeat Slovakia 3–0 on 26 June 2016, setting up a quarter-final match against Italy on 2 July.
 After the match finished in a 1–1 draw, Germany advanced to the semi-finals after winning the shootout, matching up with tournament hosts France.
 France would defeat Germany 2–0, inflicting its first loss on Germany in a major tournament for the first time since 1958.
 Despite losing, Löw thought that Germany were the "better team" in the match.

+During this time, Löw was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Löw featured as the first of sixteen minifigures in the collection.